 - Environmental Performance

-Using these categories, we established an overall At Risk Tourism Index score by scoring each country out of 5 across the elements and totaling this together, allowing for a highest available total score of 30.
-Plastic Pollution, Endangered Species, and Over-tourism was first assigned a ranking which was then scored out of 5.
+Using these categories, we established an overall At Risk Tourism Index score by scoring each country out of 5 across the elements and totalling this together, allowing for the highest available total score of 30.
+Plastic Pollution, Endangered Species, and Over-tourism were first assigned a ranking which was then scored out of 5.
 Full dataset available on request.